 SENIORITY, TRANSFERS, PROMOTIONS, REASSIGNMENTS,

 FILLING OF VACANCIES, AND NEW POSITIONS

 Section 1.
-A promotion shall mean an advancement to a higher salary grade within the jurisdiction of the employee's Appointing Authority or an appointment to another title, which is not to a higher salary grade, but where substantially dissimilar requirements prevent a transfer under Section 4.
+A promotion shall mean an advancement to a position within a higher salary grade within the jurisdiction of Employer or an appointment to another title, which is not to a higher salary grade, but where substantially dissimilar requirements prevent a transfer under Section 4.

 This Article is applicable to all promotions except those reasonably anticipated to be for less than one year and its application in all cases is restricted to employees who possess the educational, training, and/or experience requirements established by the Chief Human Resources Officer for appointment to the relevant position.
 This Article shall apply when promoting full-time employees to positions other than positions to be filled by appointment from a civil service eligible list.
+Where the Union files a grievance over the non-selection of an employee(s), the Union shall be limited to advancing to arbitration the grievance of one (1) non selected employee per vacancy or class action.
+The Union shall identify such grievant in writing at the time of filing its demand for arbitration.
+The Arbitrator shall not have the authority to select the successful candidate for the position but shall be limited to an order re-posting the position and re-considering candidates from the original pool of applicants, except if the Employer re-selects the original successful candidate following an order to repost the position and the arbitrator finds a new violation of Article 14.
+If a redetermination of the selection process is ordered, it shall be limited to the original pool of applicants.

-In the event that a Civil Service examination for a position has been administered but scores have not been announced, the Appointing Authority shall initially restrict eligibility for application for promotion to such position to those employees who have taken the examination.
-In the event that Civil Service has published an eligible list of those who passed a Civil Service examination for a position but has not certified said list, the Appointing Authority shall initially restrict eligibility for application for promotion to such position to those who passed said examination.
+In the event that a Civil Service examination for a position has been administered but scores have not been announced, the Employer shall initially restrict eligibility for application for promotion to such position to those employees who have taken the examination.
+In the event that Civil Service has published an eligible list of those who passed a Civil Service examination for a position but has not certified said list, the Employer shall initially restrict eligibility for application for promotion to such position to those who passed said examination.

-All vacancies, excluding those reasonably anticipated to be for less than one year, shall be posted but will not limit the Employer from hiring from outside the Department/Agency.
-The Department/Agency may receive applications from persons outside the Department/Agency and consider such applications in conjunction with applications from employees within the Department/Agency for any vacancy posted under the provisions of this Article.
-In the event a person is hired from outside the Department/Agency, such action shall be subject to the grievance procedure through Step III as provided by Article 23A of the Agreement if the Union alleges such employee does not meet the minimum requirements for the vacancy as determined by the Chief Human Resources Officer.
+All vacancies, excluding those reasonably anticipated to be for less than one year, shall be posted but will not limit the Employer from hiring from outside the Division.
+The Division may receive applications from persons outside the Division and consider such applications in conjunction with applications from employees within the Division for any vacancy posted under the provisions of this Article.
+Initial consideration may be limited to those applicants who meet the minimum entrance requirements and any preferred qualifications.
+The employer may establish a screening procedure to determine who among those who meet the minimum entrance requirements will be interviewed for the position provided that it shall be based on objective and job related factors.

+In the event a person is hired from outside the Division, such action shall be subject to the grievance procedure through Step II as provided by Article 23A of the Agreement if the Union alleges such employee does not meet the minimum requirements for the vacancy as determined by the Chief Human Resources Officer.
 Both parties agree to submit the issue of hiring from the outside to a study committee.
 Such committee will, during the life of this Agreement, address the problems inherent in such hiring and will recommend possible solutions.

 Section 2.